Gamberetti's Italian Restaurant

 Meatball Bake

-Two house made meatballs, marinara and mozzarella baked to perfection (non pasta dish), gluten free option available with impossible meatball substitution.
+Two house made meatballs, marinara and mozzarella baked to perfection (non pasta dish), gluten free option available with beyond meatball substitution.
 Includes soup or salad.

 Soup + Salad